Name

 When running in non-interactive mode a file containing the master

-pasword must be specified via the -P
+pasword must be specified via the -P option and after

 successfully opening the password database, pwm will execute commands